Biometric Authentication Overview, Advantages & Disadvantages

 - If your laptop or other device supports it, use a fingerprint randomizer.
 In short, you register 2-3 fingerprints, and the lock screen will ask you provide a different finger each time you log in.

 Do you use any sort of biometric technology?
-How do you feel about it and how secure do you think is?
+How do you feel about it, especially in government’s hands, and how secure do you think is?